Need Help? Give us a call.

 Take your typical term loan.
 You get a lump sum in your bank account, all at once, and you’ll have a set amount of months or years to pay it off.
 Ideally you’ll want to invest that capital into business opportunities that will pay back more than what they cost, so you’re making money on top of the loan repayment and interest.
 It wouldn’t be smart to let that money lie unused, though, because then you’ll wind up paying it all back—and then some.

-Line of credit loans, on the other hand, are okay with waiting around for you.
+Line of credit loans (which also include SBA line of credit), on the other hand, are okay with waiting around for you.
 They’re the loyal German Shepherds on guard until the moment you need them.
 Whether for a major upgrade to your store, inventory, or marketing plan, or for more standard operational costs like rent, payroll, or maintenance, you can use those line of credit loans for nearly anything you want.
 And because you only pay on what you take out, you don’t have to worry about investing every cent into a highly profitable venture.
 Line of credit loans give you a bit of financial freedom that you’d be hard-pressed to find otherwise.

 With that said, you’ll want to be careful tying up your line of credit loan cash in long-term investments—you risk effectively lowering that maximum withdrawal amount and losing out on the fast flexibility of the line of credit.
 Big investments are generally better served by term loans instead, so you might actually want to take out both kinds of credit if you’re looking to grow.